 Course Inspections

-Course inspections are a critical part of rally racing safety.
+Course inspections are a critical part of safety.
 They ensure that the track is safe for drivers and spectators alike.
 Think of course inspections as a thorough check-up for your car – they identify potential hazards before they become real problems.

 Pre-Race Inspections: Before each stage, the track is inspected for any hazards.
 This includes checking for loose debris, uneven surfaces, and other obstacles that could pose a risk to drivers.
 Imagine pre-race inspections as a final quality control check – they make sure everything is in order before the race begins.